This page contains information and guidance to help with running a Mothers' Union branch.

 Data Protection affects everyone - we all need to look after any personal data that we have.
 We have two useful documents which give helpful advice for branches about Data Protection and GDPR:

-We now require written permission from all people who are identifiable in photos which are published on our website or in Pathways.
-The best way is to use our form and get permission when taking the photo.
+We now require written permission from all people who are identifiable in photos or videos which are published on our website, newsletters or social media etc. The best way is to use our form and get permission when taking the photo.
 It is acceptable for one person to sign the form if all adults have given their permission verbally.
-Photo consent form
+Photo / video consent form

 What’s your gift?